caseybecking/cis30a-course-project/README.md

 	- Implement file operations and file output.
 (20 points)
 	- Integrate UI (optional): Bonus 30 points

+## Requirements:

+Include comments throughout the program (10 points) Use variables and list to store and access data.
+You can use tuple or dictionary in place of a list (20 points) Use string object to display and control text output.
+(10 points) Define 2 or more functions and use function calls to execute tasks in the program.
+(30 points) Implement loop (for or while or both) (20 points) Include conditional statement (if or if-else or if-elif-else) (10 points) Use a non-built-in module, custom module.
+(20 points) Contains at least 2 classes and 1 sub-class (30 points) Includes 1 or more objects and 1 or more methods in each class.
+(20 points) Implement error detection using Python built-in exceptions.
+(10 points) Implement file operations and file output.
+(20 points) Integrate UI (optional): Bonus 30 points

 ## Goals
 The goal of this program is to create a user-interactive application that captures user inputs in a secure and user-consented manner.
 It will log these inputs for analysis, returning the results in a structured format.